This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 - Vanilla Beans

 Fill your bottle up about 1/4 of the way with rum.
-Rough measurement is fine, you don’t really need to fuss about with cups and whatnot.
+Rough measurement is fine if you don’t want to fuss around with cups and whatnot.

 Then top up the bottle with vodka.

 Then all that’s left to do is clean off any seeds from around the top, and put the top on the bottle.

 Give it a good shake, then pop it in a cool dark place.
 Shake it as often as you remember to.
 Once a week is ideal, but if you forget then don’t worry, it will be fine.